catamphetamine/react-pages/README-ADVANCED.md

     // Set this flag to `true` to allow absolute URLs.
     // (is `false` by default)
     allowAbsoluteURLs: true

     // (optional)
+    error: (error, { url, path, redirect, dispatch, getState }) => console.error(error)
+    //
+    // Is called when `http` calls either fail or return an error.
+    // Is not called during `@preload()`s and therefore
+    // can only be called as part of an HTTP call
+    // triggered by some user interaction in a web browser.
+    //
+    // For example, Auth0 users may listen for
+    // JWT token expiration here and redirect to a login page.

+    // (optional)
     errorState: (error) => ({ ... })